She was a Stepford celebrity, until she began a relationship with a married man.

 'Anthea Turner was a successful Stepford celebrity … until she began a relationship with a married businessman.'

-any individual whose behaviour is irreproachable and conformist can be described as Stepford
+The Independent March 2002any individual whose behaviour is irreproachable and conformist can be described as Stepford

 The adjective Stepford, as illustrated above, is used especially in reference to women and often crops up in journalistic criticisms of female stereotyping.
 A Stepford wife is a domestic goddess, sweet natured and subservient, and indistinguishable from her neighbours.
 The compliant image that this portrays has been extended to other contexts.
 Any individual whose behaviour is irreproachable and conformist can be described as Stepford, spawning productive use in compounds such as Stepford husband, Stepford children, Stepford parents.
 A Stepford employee is someone who always toes the line at work.
 The term has entered the political arena, especially in America, where descriptions such as Stepford politician, Stepford candidate, Stepford Republican, and Stepford voter refer to stalwart individuals who pursue political involvement with a systematic, unemotional, machine-like attitude.
 Although usually used attributively as part of a noun compound, predicative use can also be attested, especially in describing a person or thing that lacks individuality and conforms to systematised norms, e.g.: